Trachtenberg Speed Math System Explained: Rules and Examples

 Example: 3,241 ร 11

-- Write last digit: 1
+- Write the last digit: 1

 - 4 + 1 = 5